-By taking a few simple security measures and thinking carefully about what information you are putting online, the chances of becoming a victim of cybercrime can be reduced dramatically.
+By taking a few simple security measures and thinking carefully about what information you are putting online, the chances of becoming a victim of cybercrime can be dramatically reduced.

-Modern Technology such as mobile devices and international computer gaming is now a part of everyday modern society.
+Mobile devices, apps, online streaming services and international gaming are now a part of everyday modern society.

 Cybercrime has many guises and much of it consists of traditional types of crime being committed – or partly committed – online, for example bullying and harassment, financial and identity fraud, sexual abuse and exploitation.

-Familiarise yourselves with security software such as full security software packages which provide virus scans, a firewall spam filtering and parentalcontrols, and then anti-virus scanners and malware removal software which scan your devices for infections and remove them.
+Familiarise yourselves with security software such as full security software packages which provide virus scans, firewall spam filtering and parental controls, plus anti-virus scanners and malware removal software which search your devices for infections and remove them.

 Identity fraud is also a significant threat to adults, with criminals piecing together personal and financial information from various websites and apps.

 Make sure you check the validity of sites if you are purchasing items or booking holidays, never provide bank details via email if you are not one hundred percent sure of the receiver of your email, and always make sure you know who you are talking to online.